 Step 2: Prepare the Clay Mask Correctly

-If using powdered clay:
+If you're using a powdered clay mask:

 -

-Add 1β2 tablespoons into a non-metal bowl
+Add 1–2 tablespoons of powder to a non-metal bowl

 -

-Mix with filtered water or rosewater
+Mix with filtered water or rose water

 -

-Stir until smooth and spreadable
+Stir until the consistency becomes smooth and spreadable

 Step 3: Apply a Thin, Even Layer